OData/v3ProtocolDocument/OData.markdown

 If the action returns results the client SHOULD use content type negotiation to request the results in the desired format, otherwise the default content type will be used.

-If a client only wants an action to be processed when the binding parameter value, an entity or collection of entities, is unmodified, the client SHOULD include the [`If-Match`](#theif-matchrequestheader) header with the latest known ETag value for the Entity or collection of Entities.
+If a client only wants an action to be processed when the binding parameter value, an entity or collection of entities, is unmodified, the client SHOULD include the [`If-Match`](#theif-matchrequestheader) header with the latest known ETag value for the entity or collection of entities.

 On success, the response SHOULD be 200 for actions with a return type or 204 for action without a return type.
 The client can request whether any results from the action be returned using the [`Prefer` header](#thepreferheader).